Homeowner Resources

 Outdoor Resources

 In Texas, 30-50% of the water used in single-family homes is used outdoors.
-And as much as 50% of the water used outdoors can be wasted due to overwatering caused by inefficiencies in irrigation methods and systems.
-Read on to learn about ways to conserve water and save money.
+As much as 50% of the water used outdoors can be wasted due to overwatering overwatering and evaporation caused by inefficiencies in irrigation methods and systems.

 We have an app for that.
 The Water My Yard app, created in partnership with Texas A&M AgriLife Extension, gives you personalized recommendations for when to turn on those sprinklers.